qianglise/python-for-hpc/content/cupy.md

 ### Random methods support dtype argument

-NumPy’s random value generator does not support a dtype argument and instead always returns a float64 value.
-We support the option in CuPy because cuRAND, which is used in CuPy, supports both float32 and float64.
+NumPy's random value generator does not support a dtype argument and instead always returns a float64 value.
+While in CuPy, both float32 and float64 are supported because of cuRAND.

 ```
 np.random.randn(dtype=np.float32)